MSco/RealPerfectIdling/README.md

 Following calculations are done "while game is closed":
+* Undo offline cookie calculations of Twin Gates of Transcendence
 * Wrinklers spawn if elder wrath is active as in the original game with all Math.random() stuff etc. ...
 * Wrinklers suck cookies (also increasing Game.cookiesSucked)
 * CPS is reduced while wrinklers suck the big cookie